-SUMMARY: A full-time Post-Doctoral Research Associate position is available at Rodale Institute to study the impacts of conventional/organic agricultural practices on soil health and water quality on a six-year grant-funded collaborative project with partner Stroud Water Research Center.
-The primary goal of this project is to educate the over 15 million people, who rely on the Delaware River Watershed (DRW) for clean drinking water, about the linkages between agriculture, soil health, and water quality while evaluating the potential for innovative farm management techniques to improve soil health and help provide clean fresh water in DRW for humans and wildlife.
-Agricultural management practices such as reduced tillage and cover crop usage that utilize water efficiently will be identified and communication programs developed to help facilitate change from farming practices that erode soil and water quality to regenerative practices that enhance soil health and protect and conserve fresh water.
+A full-time Post-Doctoral Research Associate position is available at Rodale Institute to study the impacts of conventional/organic agricultural practices on soil health and water quality on a six-year grant-funded collaborative project with partner Stroud Water Research Center, currently in year three.
+The primary goal of this project is to educate the 15 million+ people, who rely on the Delaware River Watershed (DRW) for clean drinking water, about the linkages between agriculture, soil health, and water quality, while evaluating the potential for innovative farm management techniques to improve soil health and help provide clean fresh water in DRW for humans and wildlife.
+Agricultural management practices such as reduced tillage and cover crop usage that utilize water efficiently will be investigated and communication programs developed to help facilitate change from farming practices that erode soil and water quality to regenerative practices that enhance soil health and protect and conserve fresh water.

-The Post-Doctoral Research Associate will manage field and laboratory activities related to soil health analyses at Rodale Institute’s 38-year-old flagship Farming Systems Trial (FST) in Kutztown, PA and at collaborative research sites at Stroud Water Research Center, Avondale, PA.
+The Post-Doctoral Research Associate will manage field and laboratory activities in a team setting related to soil and agronomic analyses at Rodale Institute’s 40-year-old flagship Farming Systems Trial (FST) in Kutztown, PA and a collaborative research site at Stroud Preserve, West Chester, PA.
 The Post-Doc Research Associate will conduct rigorous original science to establish the linkages between farming practices with soil health, water quantity and quality, environmental impacts, and agricultural productivity in the DRW.
-The Post-Doctoral Research Associate will publish high quality, peer-reviewed research and present research results at national and international scientific and farmer conferences.
-This position is critical to the success of the project and will ensure that appropriate amounts of data are collected at each site and processed in a timely manner as well as maintaining a strong collaboration between the two institutions.
+The Post-Doctoral Research Associate will publish high quality, peer-reviewed research and conduct outreach activities related to meeting the project goals.
+This position is critical to the success of the project to ensure proper data collection at each site and maintaining a strong collaboration between the two institutions and related partners.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-• Participate in experimental designing; data collection, processing, and analysis; and management of technical staff/teams;
+- Oversee field and laboratory data collection, processing, and analysis; and management of technical staff/teams.

-• Work with Research and Communications Departments to create outreach and education publications, including bulletins, fact sheets, and newspaper and web articles including a robust Train-the-Trainer program and Citizen Science activities;
+- Work with Research and Communications Departments to create outreach and education publications, including but not limited to: bulletins, fact sheets, and newspaper and web articles.

-• Give workshops and presentations at Rodale Institute, nationally and internationally.
+- Give workshops and presentations at Rodale Institute, regionally, nationally and internationally.

-• Experience with organic farming and soil health and/or organic production/research.
+- Experience or deep interest with organic farming and soil health and/or organic production/research.

-• Evidence of attention to detail and ability to develop and maintain high quality records and other documentation is desirable.
+- Evidence of attention to detail and ability to develop and maintain high quality records and other documentation.

 TRAVEL: This position will require extensive travel.

-Application deadline is February 28, 2018 in anticipation of starting the position in late spring 2018.
-To apply, please send a cover letter, curriculum vitae or resume, and the names and addresses of three professional references to Elaine Macbeth, Director of Finance and Human Resources, at Elaine.Macbeth@RodaleInstitute.org.
+Application deadline is August 30, 2020.
+To apply, please send a cover letter, curriculum vitae or resume, and the names and addresses of three professional references to Elaine Macbeth, Director of Finance and Human Resources, at firstname.lastname@example.org.

 Rodale Institute is a 501(c)(3) nonprofit dedicated to pioneering organic farming through research and outreach.
 The mission of the Rodale Institute is to improve the health and well-being of people and the planet through organic leadership.
 For over seventy years, the Rodale Institute has been researching the best practices of organic agriculture and sharing findings with farmers and scientists throughout the world, advocating for policies that support farmers, and educating consumers about how going organic is the healthiest option for people and the planet.